awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 1. In the navigation pane, choose **Instances**\.

-1. Choose the check box for the DB instance that you want to create a cross\-region Read Replica for\.
+1. Choose the check box for the DB instance that you want to create a cross\-Region read replica for\.
 For **Actions**, choose **Create cross region read replica**\.

-1. On the **Create cross region read replica** page, choose the option settings for your cross\-region Read Replica DB cluster, as described in the following table\.
+1. On the **Create cross region read replica** page, choose the option settings for your cross\-Region read replica DB cluster, as described in the following table\.
 <a name="cross-region-read-replica-settings"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html)

-1. Choose **Create** to create your cross\-region Read Replica for Aurora\.
+1. Choose **Create** to create your cross\-Region read replica for Aurora\.

 ### AWS CLI<a name="AuroraMySQL.Replication.CrossRegion.Creating.CLI"></a>

-**To create an Aurora MySQL DB cluster that is a cross\-region read replica with the CLI**
+**To create an Aurora MySQL DB cluster that is a cross\-Region read replica with the CLI**

-1. Call the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the AWS Region where you want to create the Read Replica DB cluster\.
-Include the `--replication-source-identifier` option and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a Read Replica for\.
+1. Call the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command in the AWS Region where you want to create the read replica DB cluster\.
+Include the `--replication-source-identifier` option and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a read replica for\.

-   For cross\-region replication where the DB cluster identified by `--replication-source-identifier` is encrypted, you must specify the `--kms-key-id` option and the `--storage-encrypted` option\.
+   For cross\-Region replication where the DB cluster identified by `--replication-source-identifier` is encrypted, you must specify the `--kms-key-id` option and the `--storage-encrypted` option\.
 You must also specify either the `--source-region` or `--pre-signed-url` option\.
-Using `--source-region` autogenerates a pre\-signed URL that is a valid request for the `CreateDBCluster` API operation that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
-Using `--pre-signed-url` requires you to construct a pre\-signed URL manually instead\.
-The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination AWS Region\.
+Using `--source-region` autogenerates a presigned URL that is a valid request for the `CreateDBCluster` API operation that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
+Using `--pre-signed-url` requires you to construct a presigned URL manually instead\.
+The AWS KMS key ID is used to encrypt the read replica, and must be a KMS encryption key valid for the destination AWS Region\.
 To learn more about these options, see `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)`\.
 **Note**
-You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `--storage-encrypted` and providing a value for `--kms-key-id`\.
+You can set up cross\-Region replication from an unencrypted DB cluster to an encrypted read replica by specifying `--storage-encrypted` and providing a value for `--kms-key-id`\.
 In this case, you don't need to specify `--source-region` or `--pre-signed-url`\.

    You can't specify the `--master-username` and `--master-user-password` parameters\.
 Those values are taken from the source DB cluster\.

-   The following code example creates a Read Replica in the us\-east\-1 region from an unencrypted DB cluster snapshot in the us\-west\-2 region\.
-The command is called in the us\-east\-1 region\.
+   The following code example creates a read replica in the us\-east\-1 Region from an unencrypted DB cluster snapshot in the us\-west\-2 Region\.
+The command is called in the us\-east\-1 Region\.

    For Linux, macOS, or Unix: